 A close-up of the bright red buds and flower of Calliandra haematocephala.

-Graduate students work with faculty and staff on a range of projects in plant biology at all levels of organization, from molecules, through cells and organs, to populations, communities, and lineages of organisms.
-Major research areas include molecular, cellular, and developmental biology; structural plant biology; ecology; evolution; and systematics.
+Graduate students in Botany work with faculty and staff on a range of projects in plant biology at all levels of organization — from molecules, through cells and organs, to populations, communities, and lineages of organisms.
+Major research areas include evolution and systematics; molecular, cellular, and developmental biology; plant biology; biochemistry; and ecology.
 We also provide advanced instruction and opportunities for research in phycology, bryology, mycology, ethnobotany, paleoecology, conservation and restoration ecology, taxonomy, genetics, and physiology.
+Increasingly, graduate student projects encompass two or more of these categories.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.